 We aim to provide a rich mathematical education, which will develop the potential of all pupils.
 In line with NCETM guidance on the teaching of mathematics, we recognise that, 'There is no such thing as 'special needs mathematics' or 'gifted and talented mathematics'.
 Mathematics is mathematics and the key ideas and building blocks are important for everyone.'
-However a child who is assessed to have special education needs in mathematics will have a maths target on an IEP and be placed on the school's SEND register and receive additional support organised and monitored by the SENDCO.
+However a child who is assessed to have special education needs in mathematics will have a maths target on an IEP and be placed on the school's SEN register and receive additional support.

 Various enrichment activities are organised throughout the year for pupils who frequently grasp concepts rapidly in the daily mathematics lesson, these focus on deepening their understanding through rich and varied problem solving rather than acceleration.
-These children may also be given different, more challenging tasks during daily fact fluency sessions and for homework.
 The maths leader is available for advice on the type of challenging and stimulating problems most likely to prepare these pupils for an exciting future in mathematics.